How to Travel Carry-On Only

 What is the Weight Limit for Carry-on?

-There is often a weight restriction on carry-on luggage too, so check with your airline for that as well.
+There is often a weight limit on carry-on luggage too, so check with your airline for that as well.
 A simple and inexpensive luggage scale can help you avoid surprises at check-in if your bag is over the limit.

 If you are flying with an airline that allows a carry-on bag plus a personal item, try to put small but heavier things in your personal item because they usually don’t weigh the personal item.